 Support for Pupils.
 The Learning Support Department plays an important role in the lives of many of our pupils.
 This support will continue as outlined below.
-The Learning Support and EAL departments should communicate regularly with the parents of pupils on the SEND/EAL registers to check how they are progressing in a Remote environment.
+The Learning Support and EAL departments will communicate regularly with the parents of pupils on the SEND/EAL registers to check how they are progressing in a Remote environment.
 Judgement needs to be used in determining which pupils require more support, based on the level of support given historically before the period of closure.

 Teaching.
-In Y1 and 2, Spellings will be uploaded onto J2e and the relevant activity sheets will be sent to parents.
-There will be no individual sessions at this level.
+In Y1 and 2 there will be no formal individual sessions.
 In Y3-6, Spelling Groups will run through Google Classroom.
 Individual lessons will utilise the Google Meets platform.
 Learning Support/EAL staff will also team teach with subject teachers to support children within the Google Classrooms.